Updates & News

 While the Library is currently unable to provide in-person access to our course reserves collection of print textbooks and books or in-person viewing of DVDs/VHS, faculty and students have other options while the Library is closed.
 Note that books and media on reserve are not available for mailing to students.
 Please see the Course Reserves During Closure FAQ for more information.

 - Library Instruction Support

-During the Library’s closure, access to these non-circulating collections is provided on a limited basis via digitized collections and scanning requests.
+During the Library’s closure, access to these non-circulating collections is provided on a limited basis via digitized collections.
 See the webpages for Special Collections & Archives and the Map Collection for more information.

 Library Laptops & Equipment